ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 ---
 ### A. Preparation before installation (applied to all devices)
-1. At first, check the running software version:
+1. At first, check the current software version;
 ```
 # tmsh
 # show /sys software status